Camp Adler

 About

-• Price: Campers tuition is $1100 per three-week session ($366 per week); Junior Counselor tuition is $825 per three-week session ($275 per week); After Care is $150 per session per camper; camp insurance is $150 per child and covers both sessions; tuition and extended care fees are non-refundable; a two-installment payment option is available with the balance due May 17 and a $25 fee
+• Price: Camp tuition is $1100 per three-week session ($366 per week); Junior Counselor tuition is $825 per three-week session ($275 per week); After Care is $150 per session per camper; camp insurance is $150 per child and covers both sessions; tuition and extended care fees are non-refundable, balances are due May 17 with a $25 fee, and there is no prorating

-• Price: Campers tuition is $1100 per three-week session ($366 per week); Junior Counselor tuition is $825 per three-week session ($275 per week); After Care is $150 per session per camper; camp insurance is $150 per child and covers both sessions; tuition and extended care fees are non-refundable; a two-installment payment option is available with the balance due May 17 and a $25 fee
+• Price: Camp tuition is $1100 per three-week session ($366 per week); Junior Counselor tuition is $825 per three-week session ($275 per week); After Care is $150 per session per camper; camp insurance is $150 per child and covers both sessions; tuition and extended care fees are non-refundable, balances are due May 17 with a $25 fee, and there is no prorating

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.